kinecosystem/kin-website-docs/docs/how-it-works.md

 Agora then handles storing the invoice list and associating it with the submitted transaction.
 Then, when apps use [`GetTransaction`](/agora/api#get-transaction) and [`GetHistory`](/agora/api#get-history) to retrieve transactions, Agora will include any invoices associated with the transaction(s) in the response.
 This allows developers to provide much richer transaction history experiences to their users.

-## Maximizing Kin Transaction Performance

-Kin uses the Stellar blockchain, which has limitations that prevent a single account from submitting more than one transaction at a time.
-For example, if a developer wants to pay multiple earns from a single wallet, they must wait for the previous earn transaction to complete before submitting the next.
-For many apps, this will not be sufficient for a production environment.

-The new server SDKs offer two capabilities developers should utilize to prevent their users from waiting for their earns.
-The first is Channels, which legacy Kin developers might be familiar with, and the second is the use of Earn Batches, which allows developers to add multiple earn payments into a single transaction.

-### Channels

-**Note**: Channels are only relevant for Kin 2 and Kin 3 transactions.

-Channels are additional Kin accounts that are used to increase the rate at which transactions can be submitted.
-Simply put, if an app uses 100 channels, it will be able to perform 100 transactions at the same time.
-An account on Stellar can only perform a single transaction at a time, so apps cannot submit multiple transactions at a time without using channels.

-One way to implement channels is as follows:
-- Use the "create account" function to create channel accounts and store them in a database table with a `locked` field (this only needs to be done once)
-- When a user requests for an earn to be paid, pull an available channel private key from the database and mark the `locked` field as `true`
-- Use the "submit payment" function to submit a payment to Agora, using the channel as the `source` but the wallet from which funds are being paid as the `sender`.
-- Upon receiving the transaction response from Agora (success or fail), set the `locked` field for the channel in the database as `false` to free it back up

-Channels are not used to send the funds for a transaction, but instead are used only as the source account of the transaction, which is where the fee and sequence number are taken from.
-The [server SDKs](/intro#server) include support for setting a `channel` on payments.
-Please refer to each SDK's documentation for more details.

 ### Earn Batch

 An each batch allows developers to submit multiple earn "payments" in a single transaction.
 So, instead of needing to submit separate transactions for each earn, developers can submit the payments into one transaction.
 One way to leverage this functionality is as follows:
 - Create a queue
 - When a user is rewarded an earn payment, add the earn payment to the queue
 - After X amount of time, submit the entire queue using the `submitEarnBatch` functionality (available in the [server SDKs](/intro#server)).

-It is recommended that developers use both Channels and Earn Batches to work around the limitation of using a single wallet.
-Using Channels alone will allow the processing of more transactions in a shorter period of time, but using them in conjunction with the Earn Batch functionality will reduce the number of channels a developer needs to manage.

 ## Webhooks